 When considering a low-cost franchise, do research and know the level of support your franchisor will provide you.
 Some franchisors have limited hours, long call waiting times, frustrating communication methods or offer no formal support at all.

 The best low-cost franchises will provide proactive outbound support to help you grow your business and have inbound communication channels for when you have a quick question or something urgent arises.
-At Cruise Planners, each of our franchise owners get a dedicated business development coach who helps them train on tech tools, product knowledge, creating a marketing plan, setting goals and so much more to help you be successful.
+At Cruise Planners, each of our travel franchise owners get a dedicated business development coach who helps them train on tech tools, product knowledge, creating a marketing plan, setting goals and so much more to help you be successful.
 They freely give advice, high-fives and are your “phone-a-friend" lifeline!
 In addition to your personal coach, there is a Care Team available 7 days a week with extended hours.
 They are ready to assist with any questions you may have including technical support with tools and sales questions.
 They have one goal in mind, to support Cruise Planners travel advisors.

 3. What Technology Do You Provide?